-6. RESPONSES FROM CONSULTEES
+6.0 RESPONSES FROM CONSULTEES

 - 6.1 Greater Manchester Archaeological Advisory Service (GMAAS) The Grade II listed Cavendish Mill is significant in its own right but also forms an important component of the Conservation Area.
-Following revisions to the scheme and the retention of no. 85 Cavendish Street, GMAAS have withdrawn their initial objection, subject to the attachment of a condition requiring an intrusive investigation to be undertaken and any mitigation implemented to ensure that the development would not result in harm to the archaeological significance of the site. - 6.2 Borough Environmental Health Officer (EHO) no objection to the proposals subject to the imposition of conditions limiting the hours of work during the construction phase of the development, the implementation of the mitigation measures detailed in the Noise Impact Assessment to ensure adequate protection of the residential amenity of the properties located adjacent to Cavendish Street and the submission of the bin storage arrangements to serve the development.
+No objection to the proposals, subject to the attachment of a condition requiring an intrusive investigation to be undertaken and any mitigation implemented to ensure that the development would not result in harm to the archaeological significance of the site. - 6.2 Borough Environmental Health Officer (EHO) no objection to the proposals subject to the imposition of conditions limiting the hours of work during the construction phase of the development, the implementation of the mitigation measures detailed in the Noise Impact Assessment to ensure adequate protection of the residential amenity of the properties located adjacent to Cavendish Street and the submission of the bin storage arrangements to serve the development.
 Further information regarding the mitigation of the impact on air quality should be secured by condition. - 6.3 Greater Manchester Ecology Unit (GMEU) no objections subject to conditions, including a method statement for the protection of Ashton Canal during the construction process and the submission and approval of details of external lighting to be installed as part of the development to ensure that the biodiversity value of the Canal is retained. - 6.4 Local Highway Authority no objections to the proposals subject to the imposition of conditions requiring parking to be laid out as shown on the proposed plans prior to the first occupation of any part of the development and details of the measures to be put in place to secure satisfactory access to the development.